vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-and-supervisor-demo.md

 EOF
 ```

 Wait for the Secret to get created.
+This may take a few minutes.
 Use the following command to see if it exists.

 ```sh
 kubectl get secret supervisor-tls-cert \